dscpinheiro/inventory-api/README.md

 3. This will redirect you to the Identity Server login page: ![IdentityServerLogin](images/idservlogin.png)
 4. Enter the credentials for one of the [predefined users](src/Inventory.IdentityServer/Quickstart/TestUsers.cs)
 5. Confirm that `Inventory API` is selected in the Application Access list and click `Yes, Allow`: ![IdentityServerPermissions](images/idservpermissions.png)
-6. You will be redirected back to the Swagger UI, and all following requests to protected operations will automatically include the access token
+6. You will be redirected back to the Swagger UI, and all requests to protected operations will automatically include the access token

 ## Business Rules
-TODO
+Here's how the API determines if it is possible for an item to be bought:

+1. Each item in the inventory has a finite number of available units
+2. Once a purchase request is received, the following checks are made:
+    - Does the item exist?
+    - Does the item have any available units (i.e. is available units greater than zero)?
+    - Can the quantity in the request be fulfilled (i.e. is available units less than or equals to the request quantity)?
+3. If any of those fail, the item cannot be bought
+4. Otherwise, the purchase is registered and the number of available units is updated to reflect the new current inventory state

 ## Tests
 This API has two types of tests: